serengil/retinaface/README.md

 ## Installation

-The easiest way to install retinaface is to download it from [pypi](https://pypi.org/project/retina-face/).
+The easiest way to install retinaface is to download it from [PyPI](https://pypi.org/project/retina-face/).
+It's going to install the library itself and its prerequisites as well.

 ```
 pip install retina-face